romhackraces/baserom/README.md

 If you change the filename of your ROM be sure to rename the ancillary files included in this baserom and change all instances of `RHR4` found in the build scripts (usually specified by `ROM_NAME`) otherwise they will not work as intended.

-Lunar Magic is provided as-is for use with the baserom scripts and to build your level with, to use extract `lm331.zip` into the main baserom folder.

 ### Helpful Scripts